Skip to main content

 Transactions Impacting Payroll Processing

-Payroll processing encompasses a wide range of transactions that influence salary calculations and disbursements.
-These transactions include:- Employee Details Changes to employee details such as job roles, departments, and tax credits.
+• Employee Details Changes to employee details such as job roles, departments, and bank details.

 Closing the Payroll Cycle